Skip to main content

 asyncio.run(my_flow())

-Use concurrency and rate_limit outside of a flow
+Use outside of flows

 import asyncio